graciofilipe/iwoc/README.md

 This file covers how to execute code to reproduce and obtain all the results.
-For comments and answers to the questions look at the Comment.md and  Q&A.md files respectively.
+For answers to the questions look at Answers.md

 ## To be able ro tun: